Organize your creativity with the #1 book outlining and story bible software for professional and aspiring writers.

 Here are a couple ways to use Freudian Personality Theory when developing characters:

-Overall, applying Freudian Personality Theory to your writing can provide you with a deeper understanding of your character’s unspoken backstory—the underlying traumas and attachments that make them tick (especially the ones they’re unaware of).
+Overall, applying Freudian Personality Theory to your writing can provide you with a deeper understanding of your characters’ unspoken backstories — the underlying traumas and attachments that make them tick (especially the ones they’re unaware of).
 It’s great for creating memorable heroines and flawed heroes who compel your readers with their unique ways of being.

-The Freudian Personality Theory character template in Plottr helps you ferret out the inner lives of your characters (who may or may not lie on the couch for you while you conduct your sessions), and includes the following attributes to consider and fill in:
+The Freudian Personality Theory character template in Plottr helps you flesh out the inner lives of your characters (though they might not lie on the couch for you while you conduct your writing sessions).
+It includes the following attributes to consider and fill in:

 The Id: The unconscious drivers of basic urges and desires, including sexuality and aggression, the Id seeks pleasure and avoids pain.
 How is this aspect of the character’s psyche represented?